uml-app1-2016/Fridge-Friend/README.md

 #Progress Report 3
 Progress for this week:

+John - worked on getting image capture from the camera working.
+This involved fixing issues relating to our file I/O.

 ## Group-Project
 Android Development I group project by John Merrill, Samuel Chambers, and Alex Nevers.